 It’s definitely not the case for all of them, though.
 I’ve most commonly encountered a lack of WiFi and power outlets on buses in Eastern Europe.

-Another important factor to consider is that just because a bus comes equipped with WiFi and power outlets doesn’t mean they’ll be functioning.
-Also, if you’re traveling through a remote area, the WiFi could be spotty.
+Another important factor to consider is that just because a bus comes equipped with WiFi and power outlets doesn’t mean they’ll work.
+Also, if you’re traveling through a remote area, the WiFi will likely be spotty.

 Travel Tip: WiFi and outlets will only function when the bus is on, so don’t panic about them not working during layovers.